 My first two weeks at the bank of The Free

 Changing banking for the better is a monumental task.
-Creating and spreading the messaging that will deliver that change is an opportunity waiting to be seized.
+Creating and spreading the messaging is an opportunity waiting to be seized.

 A slippery start to my first day